The Passage \ For All and None [LTMCD 2359]

 16. Watching You Dance (7")

-Available on CD and digital download.
-CD version is currently out of stock.
+Available digital download.
+CD is sold out.

 "The second album sacrificed nothing of the intensity and power of their debut, while demonstrably stretching their ambition with complex arrangements and a more polished production" (The Wire, 12/2003)

 "Firmly presents the case for rediscovery" (Q, 07/2003)

 "Their elaborate, Moog-driven segmented musical backdrops reflected Witts' classical background.
 Four stars (Uncut, 06/2003)

 "FAAN kicks off with two of their best and most enduring songs, Dark Times and Lon Don.
 The album remains a dark, intelligent marvel to this day" (Whisperin' & Hollerin', 05/2003)